robstave/robstave/readme.md

 # About Me

-- Software Developer/Team Lead
+- Senior Software Engineer/Team Lead
 - Fiddler - Texas Country Music
-- Sound Tinkerer ( Arduino, Modular Synths, ATTINY85 )
+- Sound Tinkerer (Arduino, Modular Synths, ATTINY85)
-- Golang/JS/TS/Java and whatever Arduino is...C++ ???
+- Golang/Javascript/Typescript/Java and whatever Arduino is...C++???
-- If AI gives a solution in Python...well...sure.
-Python
+- If AI gives me a solution in Python...well, sure, I can roll with that too.

-Would like to get more Haskell/Rust under my belt.
-Honestly, for what I do, the language is not as important as the libraries/support.
+I’d like to dive deeper into Haskell and Rust.
+Honestly, though, for what I do, the language isn’t as important as the libraries and support.

 # Featured Projects